 So, for 2021, we’d like to suggest a different approach to DEI: Identify goals that can be met by year’s end.
 Typically, this will mean choosing smaller objectives, but ones that will represent clear progress.

-“People get bogged down because they look at diversity and inclusion as an enormous mountain, and they don’t know where to start,” says Asfa Malik, vice president of learning and development at staffing and recruitment firm Addison Group.
+“People get bogged down because they look at diversity and inclusion as an enormous mountain, and they don’t know where to start,” says Asfa Malik, , a consultant on diversity, equity and inclusion strategies.
 “So it’s important to drill down and find quick wins.
 You have to decide, as a company, what can we do this year?”